 Step-by-Step Guide to Removing Grease Stains:

 1. Act Quickly: When it comes to removing grease stains, Act quickly. the sooner you treat, the easier it is to remove.
 Fresh stains are much easier to remove than those that have been sitting for a while.
 If you can, treat the stain as soon as you notice it.
-If you’re wondering, "How do I get a grease stain out of jeans?", follow the same method below for the best results.
+If you’re wondering, "How do I get a grease stain out of jeans? or How to get a grease stain out of a shirt?", follow the same method below for the best results.

 2. Blot the Stain: Before applying any stain remover, take a paper towel or a clean cloth to blot the grease stain.
 This helps absorb the excess grease without spreading it further on the fabric.